vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 Devasthali ) Smsticandrikā of Devannabhatta (Ghar.)
 Smrticandrikā on asauca (published by Mysore University) Smrtimuktāphala on ā sauca, prāyascitta, śrāddha (Ghar.)
 Smrtyarthasāra of Sridhara ( Anan.)
 Srāddbakalikā D. C. ms. No. 421 1891-95 Srāddhakalpalatā of Nandapandita ( Chowkhamba S. series) Sraddha-kriyākaumudi of Govindānanda (Chowkhamba S. series) Sraddhaprakāśa of Mitramiśra ( part of Virámitrodaya ) Chowkhamba

 S. series Śrāddhamayukha of Nilakantha (Ghar.)
-Srāddharatna of Lakşmīpati ( printed at Darbhanga ) Sraddhasaukhya (part of Todarānanda ) D. C. ms. No. 257 of 1881
+Srāddharatna of Lakṣmīpati ( printed at Darbhanga ) Sraddhasaukhya (part of Todarānanda ) D. C. ms. No. 257 of 1881

 1887 Śrāddhasāra (part of Nrsimhaprasāda) printed in the Sarasvat